🚨 Scam Guide · 2026

 📍 Kemeraltı Bazaar streets, Konak Square approach, Hisar Mosque area, jewelry/carpet/textile shops near Anafartalar Caddesi

-Kemeraltı Bazaar Counterfeit Pressure & Carpet-Shop Tactics — comic illustration
+The Kemeraltı Carpet Pressure — comic illustration

 Kemeraltı is Izmir's historic bazaar — a maze of streets selling textiles, jewelry, leather, spices, and carpets.

-r/AskTurkey 'Scammed and/or robbed in Turkey' confirms the broader Aegean pattern. r/istanbul 'Continually harassed by rug company' (comments/1pb9rl9, 2025) documents the post-visit harassment some operators run: WhatsApp messages, calls to your hotel.
+Community accounts document the post-visit harassment some operators run: WhatsApp messages, calls to your hotel.
 The Kemeraltı-specific patterns: (1) jewelry shops selling 'genuine gold' that is gold-plated brass; (2) 'antique kilim' rugs that are factory-loomed with synthetic dyes; (3) 'authentic Turkish leather' that is split-grain glued layers; (4) high-pressure carpet demonstrations in shop back rooms with closed doors.

-For older travelers visiting Izmir as Aegean transit base or Ephesus gateway, the practical playbook: (1) the legitimate Kemeraltı residential market for textiles, food, and small souvenirs is fine — pay marked prices and bargain 30–40% on unmarked items; (2) AVOID jewelry shops and carpet/kilim shops in Kemeraltı entirely unless you've vetted the shop in advance via Turkish Carpet Trade Association; (3) for genuine Turkish gold, visit the Konak gold quarter (Kuyumcular Çarşısı) where prices are tied to international gold-spot rates; (4) for genuine Turkish carpets, see the cross-Turkey rules (Selçuk Old Town carpet shops in Batch 1 entry); (5) NEVER enter a shop's back room or 'private viewing area' for any merchandise; (6) carry only enough cash for small souvenirs; lock major valuables in hotel safe.
+For older travelers visiting Izmir as Aegean transit base or Ephesus gateway, the practical playbook: (1) the legitimate Kemeraltı residential market for textiles, food, and small souvenirs is fine — pay marked prices and bargain 30–40% on unmarked items; (2) Avoid jewelry shops and carpet/kilim shops in Kemeraltı entirely unless you've vetted the shop in advance via Turkish Carpet Trade Association; (3) for genuine Turkish gold, visit the Konak gold quarter (Kuyumcular Çarşısı) where prices are tied to international gold-spot rates; (4) for genuine Turkish carpets, see the cross-Turkey rules (Selçuk Old Town carpet shops in Batch 1 entry); (5) Don't enter a shop's back room or 'private viewing area' for any merchandise; (6) carry only enough cash for small souvenirs; lock major valuables in hotel safe.

 Red Flags